ECE176/U-net/README.md

 ## Dataset
 ![sample](assets/sample.png)
+Figure1: Example of a brain scan from the dataset showing a tumor.
+Dataset could be found [here](https://www.kaggle.com/datasets/pkdarabi/brain-tumor-image-dataset-semantic-segmentation/data)

 The medical images in the dataset are particularly focused on brain scans displaying tumors.
 These images are invaluable for developing and refining algorithms for the accurate segmentation of brain tumors, which is a critical step in diagnosis and treatment planning.
 Each scan within the dataset has been carefully selected to represent the variability and complexity one would expect to encounter in a clinical setting.
 This variability presents challenges in terms of image quality, tumor size, location, and appearance, which the U-Net model must learn to navigate.

 ## Methodology